Policies and Procedures

-The Registry coordinates the review and update of the General Student Regulations and the UCB Student Charter documents, services all examination boards and student assessment appeals and provides the secretariat for the Academic Board and its sub-committees.
+The Registry services all examination boards and student assessment appeals and provides the secretariat for the Academic Board and its sub-committees.

-Registry is based in Room 629 on the Sixth Floor of the Summer Row Campus.
+Registry is based on the Third Floor of The Link.

 UCB Student Charter

 The UCB Student Charter has been written by staff and students to clearly set out what we expect of each other and states the responsibilities of all those within the UCB community.
 It reflects the importance of our mission in which UCB staff have professional obligations and where our students are responsible learners and individuals.
 The UCB Student Charter is not a legally binding contract, but it does provide a commitment to work together in an effective, productive and inclusive partnership.

 The UCB Student Charter is reviewed each year.
-If you would like to make any comments and contribute to its development, then please contact the Director of Quality Systems, who is based in the Academic Registry, Room 629 of the Summer Row Campus.
+If you would like to make any comments and contribute to its development, then please contact the Director of Quality Systems, who is based in the Quality Department, Room 323 of the Summer Row Campus.

 General Student Regulations

 Copies of the General Student Regulations Handbook can be found here, on programme noticeboards and in UCB Libraries.
 Please familiarise yourself with them.
 They are the rules and regulations of UCB and provide details of appeals procedures etc.

 Assignments will normally be handed out during lessons.
 Students who are not present when the assignment is given out are responsible for collecting it from the appropriate lecturer at a later date.
 Failure to collect an assignment is not valid grounds for a late submission.
 All assignments should be submitted with the appropriate frontispiece.
-They have to be handed in to either the Resource Centre in the Summer Row Campus, if you are based in that building, or in the Learning and Resource Centre of the Richmond House Campus on or before the hand-in date.
+They have to be handed in to either the Resource Centre in The Link, if you are based in that building, or in the Learning and Resource Centre of the Richmond House Campus on or before the hand-in date.

 YOU MUST OBTAIN A RECEIPT FOR YOUR WORK.
 IT IS VITAL THAT YOU KEEP THIS RECEIPT AS PROOF OF SUBMISSION.